18 Epic Tourist Attractions to Check Out in Milwaukee On Your Wisconsin Vacation

 Situated on the shorefront of Lake Michigan, this 75-acre festival park has something on tap for everyone.
 The events hub is famous for holding the annual Summerfest.
 Dubbed the world’s largest music festival, Summerfest brings fairground rides, musical and cultural acts, as well as local food & drink vendors, selling everything from pizza and wings to pretzels and beer-battered cheese curds.

-Many of the major events at Henry Maier Festival Park take place in the huge open-air amphitheater, fitting whopping 23,000 people.
+Many of the major events at Henry Maier Festival Park take place in the huge open-air amphitheater, fitting a whopping 23,000 people.
 Talk about a festive atmosphere!

 Milwaukee Riverwalk